 Fast forward to the early 90s, and Anthony has tried pretty much every occupation.
 Shelf stacker in a supermarket, lorry driver, selling pianos, life assurance, graphic design, running a record shop.
 You name it.
 He even spent 3 hours as a petrol pump attendant.
 3 whole hours.

 Having done some Djing at local pubs and parties, Anthony stuck his foot in the door of a new radio station that opened close by his work.
-Here he first met breakfast presenter and mentor Peter Dixon, Voiceover Man (probably the number one voice in the world).
+Here he first met breakfast presenter and legend Peter Dickson, Voiceover Man (probably the number one voice in the world).
 He helped out loading music and on reception, and then was given his first show.